jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 ##The breakdown.##

-For the whitelist system used with *Cordova*, there is actually four (4) unrelated systems in place.
+For the whitelist system used with *Cordova*, there is actually five (5) unrelated systems in place.

 1. [legacy-whitelist plugin](https://www.npmjs.com/package/cordova-plugin-legacy-whitelist) (avoid) was the previous `whitelist` system.
 It is provided for backwards compatibilty only.
 2. [whitelist plugin](https://www.npmjs.com/package/cordova-plugin-whitelist) (Cordova's) is the new `whitelist` system.
 It is required as of *Cordova Tools 4.0.0*.
 It has three (3) parts.
 This plugin does NOT apply to iOS.
+3. [W3's `access`](http://www.w3.org/TR/widgets-access/) (Widget Access Request Policy) is usually lumped in with Cordova's `whitelist` plugin.
-3. [W3's CSP](http://www.w3.org/TR/CSP2/) (Content Security Policy Level 2) is a whitelist system that is implemented webpage by webpage.
+4. [W3's CSP](http://www.w3.org/TR/CSP2/) (Content Security Policy Level 2) is a whitelist system that is implemented webpage by webpage.
 It is required as of *Cordova Tools 5.0.0*.
 It has sixteen (16) parts.
-4. [Apple's ATS](https://web.archive.org/web/20150905111538/https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/) (App Transport Security)  is a whitelist system exclusive to iOS.
+5. [Apple's ATS](https://web.archive.org/web/20150905111538/https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/) (App Transport Security)  is a whitelist system exclusive to iOS.
 It required as of *iOS9*.
 It is implemented in the `Info.plist`

 To walk throught the various different systems would be tedious.
 As such, there are at least five (5) documents that directly support this blog.
 However, let's cut to the chase.